amirsciammas/interview-frontend-engineer/README.md

 The app should display 2 resources from the API: Users and Posts.
 You should create an app that enable browsing of users and thier posts.

-**You can design it in any way you like, but keep in mind that this is NOT a design task**
+**You can design it in any way you like, but keep in mind that this is NOT a design task, so keep the UI simple and invest the time in building it properly.**

 -----